D-Jeffrey/gedcom-to-visualmap/README.md

 ### GUI
 - Sorting does not work correctly
 - Cache Only checkboxes is not working
-- Need to seperate the Load and GPS resolve steps
+- Need to separate the Load and GPS resolve steps
 - Need to better detect change to the GPS cache file
 - could be memory leak issues
 - need to determine how do deal with very large HTML files
+- logging panel leaks over the people grid

 ## Releases
 ### v0.2.1
 - more issues with cache, the first time you run it in the new directory
 - added Kennedy samples
+- improved setup.py
 ### v0.2.0
 - fixed requirements.txt
 - Add highlighting of people used in the draw